alexanderfefelov/nav-add-ons/snmp/README.md

 | SNR-S2985G-8T  |      |        |      |              |      |
 | SNR-S2985G-24T | Yes  | Yes    | N/A  | N/A          | Yes  | N/A

-Legend:

-- `Yes` - implemented
-- `N/A` - implemented but not available on this device
-- empty cell - work in progress

 ### TP-Link switches

 | Device       | CPU  | Memory | Fans | Temperatures | DDM  | PoE
 | :------------| :----| :----- | :--- | :----------- | :--- | :---
 | T1500G-10MPS |      |        |      |              |      |

-Legend:

-- `Yes` - implemented
-- `N/A` - implemented but not available on this device
-- empty cell - work in progress